Adventure Kokoda Blog

 Prior to Charlie Lynn’s first trek in the lead up to the 50th anniversary of the Kokoda campaign there was no management structure in place and no mechanism for landowner communities to benefit from the few trekkers who passed by each year.

-Pilgrimage Tourism Model for the Kokoda Trail
+The Rise, Fall, and Future of Pilgrimage Tourism across the Kokoda Trail